Photodon Remains Open and Fully Operational

 To Our Valued Customers,

 Thank you for your business and your patience as we work through figuring out how we can provide you with the products you need while also keeping everyone in our community safe.
-While much of our state has suffered tremendous loss of life, we have been fortunate in our area to have only a few positive cases of COVID-19.
-Unfortunately, we, too, have lost some community members to the disease.
+While positive virus cases are continuing to go up in our area, we are hopeful that this will all be behind us soon.
+As small business owners, we will continue to do our best to follow the health and safety guidelines put forth by our governor.

-Recently, we shifted operations to include making face shields that we have been donating to hospitals in Michigan.
-We are looking at expanding our operations to make more face shields soon.
-We have also ordered some screen protective film with special anti-microbial coating, which should be available by the first week of May.
+Early on in the pandemic, we shifted operations slightly to include making face shields that we have been donating to hospitals in Michigan.
+Some of our local community members have also found these shields helpful.
+We now carry screen protective film with special anti-microbial coating, which can be custom cut to up to 82.5” with 16:9 aspect ratio.
+This film is notable because it kills 99+% of bacteria from its surface.
 We continue to have a steady supply of our regular products and do not anticipate any disruption in the supply chain.
 As the global market economies shift, we want you to know that we will do everything within our power to provide you with protection for your digital equipment.

 We extend a heartfelt sympathy to any of you who may have lost a loved one to this disease.
 Please know that we are here to help you in any way we can.